1. Home

 Along with other Caritas member organisations, we look to the future of Syrians, and are focussing on increasing self-reliance and capacity in communities.

-In Lebanon, we work with local partners, Caritas Lebanon and Catholic Relief Services, to support women and their children who are survivors or at risk of sexual and gender-based violence (SGBV) through the Lebanon Protection Program, an initiative of Caritas Lebanon, Catholic Relief Services and Caritas Australia
+In Lebanon, we work with local partners, Caritas Lebanon and Catholic Relief Services, to support women and their children who are survivors or at risk of sexual and gender-based violence (SGBV) through the Lebanon Protection Program, an initiative of Caritas Lebanon, Catholic Relief Services and Caritas Australia.

 The majority of women and children in the shelters have escaped the atrocities in Syria and experienced further trauma since their arrival in Lebanon.
 Once in the shelter, women and their families are able to heal and build new lives in a safe and supportive community.